Hattingen: Politics

 In the local elections of 2004 the Social Democratic Party (SPD) was the largest party on the council with 24 seats.
 It was followed by the Christian Democratic Union (CDU) with 18 and the Alliance 90/The Greens with 7, the WBG (a conservative lis) and Free Democrats with four each, FLW (also a conservative list) with three, National Democratic Party two, and the PDS/WAL (socialists) and AUF Witten (a left wing list) with one each.

 From 2004 to 2020, for the first time in its history, the council was led by a female mayor: Sonja Leidemann (SPD).
 In the election of 2020 she lost her mandate to Lars König (CDU).

 Mayor

-The current mayor of Hattingen is Dirk Glaser, who ran as an independent.
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The current mayor of Hattingen is Melanie Witte-Lonsing, who ran as a joint candidate from SPD and the Greens.
+The most recent mayoral election was held on 14 September 2025, with a runoff held on 28 September, and the results were as follows: